Beyond Smooth: ECE team wins NSF Major Research Instrumentation Award

 Reano’s team just won over $475,000 from the National Science Foundation Major Research Instrumentation (MRI) Program to bring this ultra-smooth, state-of-the-art technology into the labs at The Ohio State University.

 As Project Lead, he said, the award enables his team to purchase and install a chemical mechanical polishing (CMP) system for frontier research and education opportunities.
+The ultimate final location of the equipment is either at the ElectroScience Lab or Nanotech West Lab, both on West Campus.

 “CMP planarizes a material surface, to roughness levels below one nanometer, through a combination of chemical and mechanical processes,” Reano said.
 “It is compatible with a variety of materials including oxide, tungsten, silicon, polysilicon, silicon carbide, quartz, sapphire, indium phosphide, gallium arsenide, and ferroelectric materials.”